 Before anyone ever thought of a crock pot, there was the cast iron Dutch oven.
 Dutch ovens have been used for hundreds of years.

-Nothing will hold a good, even temperature better than the heavy metal of this monster pot, and it can go from stovetop to oven without missing a beat.
+Nothing will hold a good, even temperature better than the heavy metal of this monster pot, and it can go from stove top to oven without missing a beat.

 Check out this very interesting and informative article on Dutch Oven Camp Cooking.

 Caring For Cast Iron Pans and Cast Iron Skillets

 Always preheat your cast iron frying pans before frying in them.

 Water droplets should sizzle, then roll and hop around the pan, when dropped onto the heated surface.
 If the water disappears immediately after being dropped, the pan is too hot.
 If water only rests and bubbles in the pan, it is not quite hot enough.
 NOTE: Do not pour large amounts of cold liquid into your hot cast iron frying pan.
 This can cause the cast iron to break.
 Never forget your potholders!
 Cast iron pan handles get HOT when cooking!

 There is a trick to maintaining cast iron cookware and that trick is known as “seasoning” or “curing.”
 Your food will never stick to the bottom of the skillet or pot and the iron will not rust if it is properly seasoned.
 Plus the cast iron cookware cleans up easily as well.
 Seasoning or curing cast iron cookware means filling the pores and voids in the metal with grease of some sort, which subsequently gets cooked in.
 This provides a smooth, non-stick surface on the inside of the cast iron pan.